 Yes – but please ensure they do not disrupt the activities.
 If they do get involved you will be asked to pay for them at the sibling rate.

 Is it strictly 3-5 year olds?

 No – this is the age recommended but you may have a very enthusiastic and confident 2.5year old who you feel would do well in the classes, or you may have a 6year old who is home schooled / out of school for a day and you think they would do well.
 It is your choice as a parent, but be aware the majority of the class will be of this age.
 In school holidays older children are welcome.

 What happens if my child or I get hurt?

-Due to our health and safety and safeguarding policies all accidents must be documented as soon as possible.
-Each venue will have an accident book and the session leader and carer will both sign and date the written statement.
+Due to the health and safety and safeguarding policies all accidents must be documented as soon as possible.
+Each venue will have an accident book and the session leader (myself) and the carer present will both sign and date the written statement.
 Carers will be asked to administer first aid.
-Our policies and risk assessments are here should you wish to read them in full.
+The policies and risk assessments are here should you wish to read them in full.

 I have been a qualified Drama Teacher for over 15 years and as such am able to offer a variety of services for nurseries and schools here, and I also offer a party service here.
 I am flexible with the terms of these services, so should you have any specific requests please contact me.